[Latest update 2025, November 10] Thanks to our team member 🧑🏻🦱 Ray, this guide has been updated and is packed with local tips.

 🏘 Where to stay in Malta

-- Sliema: Due to its infrastructure, busy nightlife, and variation of restaurants and pubs, most digital nomads tend to live in Sliema.
-During high season rent can climb up to monthly expenses of 1,200-1,500 Euro for a 1-bedroom apartment.
+• Sliema: Due to its infrastructure, busy nightlife, and variety of restaurants and pubs, most digital nomads tend to live in Sliema.
+During high season, rent can reach €1,200-1,500 per month for a 1-bedroom apartment.

-- Siggiewi: If you prefer living more rural and quiet, Siggiewi is a hidden gem.
-The town is about 13 km southwest of Valetta and is home to around 9,000 inhabitants.
-Rent for a furnished 1-bedroom starts at 500 Euro upwards.
+• Sigggiewi: If you prefer a more rural, quiet lifestyle, Siggiewi is a hidden gem.
+The town is about 13 km southwest of Valetta and has a population of around 9,000.
+Rent for a furnished 1-bedroom starts at €500 upwards.

 🧑🏻💻 Where to work from in Malta